 Airbnb Rentals Do Code As Travel

 While Vrbo rentals do not code as travel, Airbnb rentals do.
-That means you can earn 3x points on your Chase Sapphire Reserve card (after the first $300 spent per year) and 2x points on your Chase Sapphire Preferred card.
+That means you can earn 3x points on your card_name (after the first $300 spent per year) and 2x points on your card_name.
 It will also count towards the $300 per year travel credit for Sapphire Reserve cardholders.
 While the points are great, you should not pick Airbnb over Vrbo solely for that reason.
 Location, accommodations, and total price may be more important than bonus credit card points.

 Vrbo, meaning Vacation Rentals by Owner, is an online portal allowing you to book vacation rental homes.
 It is owned by Expedia Group